Shoes with optimum cushioning, lateral support, and flexibility for daily workouts and studio sessions. See workout shoes

 Nike Metcon Flyknit 3 size and fit

 The Nike Metcom Flyknit 3 accommodates the needs of both male and female athletes.
 The men’s version is available in US sizes 3.5 to 15 and 5 to 15 for women, including half sizes in between.
 Widthwise, both iterations are only available in a Medium profile, which is D for gentlemen and B for ladies.
 The knitted fabric follows the shape of the foot to deliver maximum support.
 The collar is cushioned to help keep the fit snug.
+The trainer is reported to run small and fit tight, so it may be necessary to go half-a-size up when ordering, especially for people with wider foot dimensions.

 The Nike Metcon Flyknit 3 employs a durable rubber outsole.
 It features the Tri-Star tread pattern that provides multi-directional traction while also rendering flexibility at the forefoot.
 The outsole is constructed to be flat at the heel and under the arch to keep the foot steady.
 The rubber wraps up the medial and lateral sides of the trainer to offer grip during rope climbs.